-Our course would be offered by the Illinois Institute of Technology’s (IIT) Institute of Design (IDX) 597 for the 2017-2018 academic year, a “Special Topics” offering at the graduate-level, which is a unique category that covers contemporary + emerging topics in design.
+Our course is offered by the Illinois Institute of Technology’s (IIT) Institute of Design (IDX) 597, a “Special Topics” offering at the graduate-level, which is a unique category that covers contemporary + emerging topics in design.
 Students may take this class multiple times for a total of 24 credits toward their degree.

 The premise of this pioneering course was to demonstrate to design students that agile compliments design thinking by taking the right work + then doing it right in terms of implementation.

 To this end, there were three teams of students.
 Each team had a product manager who chose an actual project they created to use as an example project to break down into units of work.

 Imagine my level of enthusiasm to learn the students were truly a global community of gifted learners from countries around the world.

 To be clear, there were no traditional sprints but each team did the work to decompose their project into epics, stories + tasks in order to create a prioritized backlog of work, just as they would in the real world on an agile design team.

 Design Thinking is about defining the right work + agile is about doing the work right.
 Agile culture is about clarity of purpose + that all work directly supports the overall value delivered to markets + customers.